Introduction to Batch Normalization

 Here, m is the number of neurons at layer h.

-Once we have meant at our end, the next step is to calculate the standard deviation of the hidden activations.
+Once we have achieved our goal, the next step is to calculate the standard deviation of the hidden activations.

 hidden activations